 Opening up to a diversity of styles involves expanding beyond our comfort zone, admitting that we don’t know everything and expanding our repertoire of responses.
 We are more likely to put in the effort involved when have realised the costs of taking the easy – and usually ineffective route.

 Have you ever been surprised by the realisation that other people can be so different from you?
 We might be so hypnotized by doing things our way that we don’t even notice how we’re neglecting other’s styles.

 Education about differing workstyles goes a long way to providing a shared framework for understanding and discussing differences in workstyle.

 Even with these understandings, I still get caught up in the moment and forget how these dynamics might be at play.
 There I am, enjoying being in my flow, when I am jolted out of it by the realisation that life works very differently for a colleague or associate.

-It is so easy to fall into the trance of being self-referencing, yet it makes us short-sighted.
-I forget to check in about how others want to approach shared tasks.
-I make assumptions – even though as I coach I find myself in the business of shining a light on other people’s assumptions!
-Sometimes I need my own supportive peers who will ask me great coaching questions about the needs and preferences of the other parties.
+It’s easy to fall into a self-referencing trance.
+Yet it leaves us short-sighted.
+We forget to check in about how others want to approach shared tasks.
+We make assumptions.
+Coaches and astute managers and peers can break this cycle by asking great coaching questions about the needs and preferences of the other parties.

 4. We Seek Self-Expression

-Sometimes, it is important that we find support to work in our own way toward our particularly defined ends.
 However, if you just plough on through as though no-one else is in the picture, you will put people offside.
-If you feel the need to fully express your own style, it is important to articulate it and ask your team for support and well as consent.
+When you feel the need to fully express your own style, it’s important to articulate this, asking your team for their support.
 It’s the negotiation that is key for being able to actualize your approach.

 5. We Have Been Downed